Chucky2401/Restic-Scripts/README.md

 - Clean-Restic

+This script is on beta:

+- Get-ResticGameSnapshots

 I plan to do this script (not exhaustive):

+- Remove-ResticSnapshot
-- Get-ResticGameSnapshots
+- Restore-ResticSnapshot

 ### Clean-Restic